smartcode54/worldWise/KeyTakeAway/234-FETCHING_CITY_DATA_IN_THE_FORM.md

 - ✅ Formatting dates for datetime-local inputs
 - ✅ Handling loading and error states
 - ✅ Auto-populating form fields with API data
+- ✅ Preventing geolocation from overwriting map clicks
+- ✅ Resetting map center when navigating back
+- ✅ Using coordinate keys to ensure form updates when coordinates change
 - ✅ Common errors and their solutions

 The form now automatically fetches and displays city information when users click on the map, providing a seamless user experience.
+The map properly handles geolocation requests, map clicks, and navigation, ensuring data always updates correctly and the map resets to default center when needed.